-Floods, heavy rain, ice and snow: it is inevitable that every winter the Country will be suffering from at least one of these four extreme forms of weather.
-With plenty of employees commuting to work in their own vehicles, or relying on public transport, and not being within walking distance of work, this can cause a problem.
-Over the last few years we have seen heavy snow falls and awful floods render some people completely unable to leave their home, so what if these were your employees?
-What happens if people cannot make it into work?
+Floods, heavy rain, ice and snow: it is inevitable that every winter the country will be suffering from at least one of these four extreme forms of weather.
+With plenty of employees commuting to work in their own vehicles or relying on public transport, due to not being within walking distance of work, this can cause a problem.
+Over the last few years we have seen heavy snow falls and awful floods render some people completely unable to leave their home, and despite the mild start to this years' winter, there are predictions that this winter will be one filled with severe weather.
+What happens if your employees cannot make it into work?
 What are you, as the employer, expected to do in these situations?

 An employer is responsible for the Health and Safety of their employees.
-Because of this, it would not be appropriate to ignore the severity of the weather and pressure employees to come into work if they wish to follow severe weather warnings and do not believe themselves able to.
-A realistic approach is needed when it comes to severe weather, it does not make sense for an employee to spend over half the day attempting to get to work when it is possible for them to work from the safety of their own home.
-On the other hand, a company will find it very difficult to operate if a large number of its employees are unable to attend work, and this is why a policy expressing the company's expectations is good practice.
+Because of this, it would not be appropriate to ignore the severity of the weather and pressure employees to come into work if they don't feel it's safe to do so.
+A realistic and flexible approach is needed when it comes to severe weather, it doesn't make sense for an employee to spend over half the day attempting to get to work when it may be possible for them to work safely in their own home.
+On the other hand, a Company will find it very difficult to operate if a large number of employees are unable to attend work, and this is why a policy expressing the Company's expectations and standards is good practice.

 By implementing a Severe Weather Policy, you are providing your employees with a set of rules, expectations, and guidelines.
-It is important that you maintain a fair approach within your policy; if you come across as too forceful, it may damage the employer employee relationship.
+It is important that you maintain a fair approach within your policy; if you come across as too forceful, it may damage the employer-employee relationship.
 No one wants to feel like they are working for an unreasonable employer who would expect them to drive to work through a snowstorm, thereby risking their own health and safety.
 Likewise, those employees who can make it in to work easily want to see that their efforts are rewarded, especially because they are going to be the employees picking up the slack.